Natchuz/Natchuz-Hub/README.md

 to work [without root privileges](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
 You will also need a good IDE with lombok support - We highly recommend IntelliJ.

-After cloning, all you need to do is to simply import as a Gradle project to your IDE of choice (We use IntelliJ 😉).
+After cloning, all you need to do is to simply import as a Gradle project to your IDE of choice (We use IntelliJ).

 ### Building & Running